yamcs/yamcs/docs/server-manual/web-interface/configuration.rst

 ---------------------

 tag (string)
     Short descriptor string of this Yamcs server.
 If present this is shown in the top bar.
-The primary motiviation for this option is to be able to distinguish between multiple Yamcs servers in distributed deployments.
+The primary motivation for this option is to be able to distinguish between multiple Yamcs servers in distributed deployments.

 displayPath (string)
     Filesystem path where to find display resources.
 If this is not specified, Yamcs stores displays in a regular bucket (in binary form).
 Using the filesystem allows to manage displays outside of Yamcs; for example with a versioning system.